MochiDiffusion/MochiDiffusion/README.md

 You will need to convert or download Core ML models in order to use Mochi Diffusion.

 A few models have been converted and uploaded [here](https://huggingface.co/godly-devotion/apple-coreml-models/tree/main).
+These models were built using `ORIGINAL` attention and are compatible with compute unit `CPU & GPU`.
+If you'd rather use the `CPU & NLE` option you should convert the models using `SPLIT_EINSUM` option.

 1. [Convert](https://github.com/apple/ml-stable-diffusion#-converting-models-to-core-ml) or download Core ML models
 2. By default, the app's working directory will be created under the Documents folder.
 This location can be customized under Settings